-Apply cool black tea bags directly to your skin, to obtain fast relief from a first-degree sunburn.
+Apply cool black tea bags directly to your skin to obtain fast relief from a first-degree sunburn.
 Tea bags can be especially useful in sensitive areas like eyelids.

-My eyelids were so burned and puffy I could barely open them.
+My eyelids were so burned and puffy that I could barely open them.
 Thankfully, my roommate quickly put together a home remedy of cooled water-soaked black tea bags and placed them on my swollen eyelids for a soothing sunburn remedy.

 And it worked!

 The tannins released from the black tea will reduce inflammation and quickly remove heat and pain.
 The tannins in black tea soothe sunburned skin—the catechins in tea help repair skin damage.

 Immediately soak in a tea bath or apply tea compresses following a sunburn.
 Inexpensive black tea bags work perfectly fine for sunburn treatment.
 There's no reason to use your premium quality tea.